paultopia/conlaw_casebook/spring-2022-iteration/11-mcculloch.md

 found in the 9th section of the 1st article, introduced?
 It is also, in some degree, warranted, by their having omitted to use any restrictive term which might prevent its receiving a fair and just interpretation.
-In considering this question, then, we must never forget that it is a _constitution_ we are expounding.
+In considering this question, then, we must never forget that it is a constitution we are expounding.

-63

 Although, among the enumerated powers of government, we do not find the word 'bank' or 'incorporation,' we find the great powers, to lay and collect taxes;